TransformCore/security-guide-for-developers/README.md

 - server-side validation of all inputs, including headers, cookies, redirects
 - prefer to [accept known good](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) input rather than [reject known bad](https://www.owasp.org/index.php/Data_Validation#Reject_known_bad) input
 - sanitise input if necessary (e.g. strip out whitespace or hyphens from phone numbers)
-- ensure option selects, checkbox and radio contain only allowable (given) values
+- ensure  select list option, checkbox and radio inputs contain only allowable (given) values
 - validate data type / length / range / allowed chars
 - always re-validate previously entered form data in case it has been surreptitiously altered; hidden fields should be validated too
 - all validation failures should result in input rejection with an appropriate message to the user
-- have automated tests to check a reasonable range of validation failures are as expected
+- ensure a variety of validation scenarios operate as expected via test automation

 ## Error handling and logging